DemonsGalore/socketio-chat/README.md

 TODO:
-- remove typing if typing is stopped
+- show typing and remove typing if typing is stopped
 - multiple clients typing